 - Uphold trust between ourselves and those we lead by ensuring confidentiality of legal documentation and private information;

-- Provide for the future of our developers and our industry by providing support for families and future developers and by acknowledging and respecting the value of our veteran talent;
+- Provide for the future of our developers and our industry by providing support for families and future developers, and acknowledge and respect the value of our veteran talent;

-- Ensure to the best of our ability the mental and physical well-being of those whom we lead, maintaining the highest standards of workplace quality of life.
+Ensure to the best of our ability the mental and physical well-being of those whom we lead, maintaining highest standards of workplace quality of life.

 IGDA Inclusivity Policy